-Montgomery MPO Resolution Draft 2040 Long Range Transportation Plan (LRTP)
+Montgomery MPO Resolution

+Final Year 2045 Long Range Transportation Plan (LRTP)

-Montgomery Metropolitan Planning Organization (MPO) Adopting the Draft 2040 Long Range Transportation Plan (LRTP)
+Montgomery Metropolitan Planning Organization (MPO) Adopting the Final Year 2045 Long Range Transportation Plan (LRTP)

-WHEREAS, the Montgomery Metropolitan Planning Organization (MPO) is the organization designated by the Governor of the State of Alabama as being responsible, together with the State of Alabama, for implementing the applicable provisions of 23 USC 134, and 135 (amended by MAP-21, Section 1201 and 1202, July 2012); 42 USC 2000d-1,42 USC 7401; 23 CFR 450 and 500; 40 CFR 51 and 93; and
+WHEREAS the Montgomery Metropolitan Planning Organization (MPO) is the organization designated by the Governor of the State of Alabama as being responsible, together with the State of Alabama, for implementing the applicable provisions of 23 USC 134, 135 (amended by the FAST ACT Sections 1201, 1202 July 2012); 42 USC 7401 et seq.; 42 USC 5303, 5304; 23 CFR Parts 450; 40 CFR Parts 51 and 93; and,

-WHEREAS the U.S. Department of Transportation requires all urbanized areas, as established by the U.S. Bureau of the Census, doing area-wide urban transportation planning that involves more than one Department of Transportation operating administration, to submit a 2040 Long Range Transportation Plan (LRTP) as a condition for meeting the provisions of Title 23, U.S. Code, Section 134; and,
+WHEREAS the U.S. Department of Transportation requires all urbanized areas, as established by the U.S. Bureau of the Census, doing area-wide urban transportation planning that involves more than one Department of Transportation operating administration to submit a 2045 Long Range Transportation Plan (LRTP) as a condition for meeting the provisions of Title 23, U.S. Code, Section 134; and

-WHEREAS consistent with the declaration of these provisions, the Montgomery Metropolitan Planning Organization Transportation Planning Staff, in cooperation with the Alabama Department of Transportation, has prepared a Draft 2040 Long Range Transportation Plan (LRTP); and,
+WHEREAS consistent with the declaration of these provisions, the Montgomery Metropolitan Planning Organization Transportation Planning Staff, in cooperation with the Alabama Department of Transportation, has prepared a Draft & Final Year 2045 Long Range Transportation Plan (LRTP); and

-WHEREAS pursuant to its duties, functions, and responsibilities, the Montgomery Metropolitan Planning Organization (MPO) on this the 11th Day of June 2015, did review and evaluate the aforementioned 2040 Long Range Transportation Plan (LRTP), summarized on the attached pages; now,
+WHEREAS pursuant to its duties, functions and responsibilities, the Montgomery Metropolitan Planning Organization (MPO) on this the 20th Day of January 2022, did review and evaluate the aforementioned Year 2045 Long Range Transportation Plan (LRTP) to include the public involvement summary, summarized on the attached pages; now,

-THEREFORE BE IT RESOLVED by the Montgomery Metropolitan Planning Organization (MPO) that the same does hereby endorse and adopt said Draft 2040 Long Range Transportation Plan (LRTP) as written.
+THEREFORE BE IT RESOLVED by the Montgomery Metropolitan Planning Organization (MPO) that the same does hereby endorse and adopt the Final Year 2045 Long Range Transportation Plan (LRTP) as written.

-Charles Juright, MPO Chairman
+Charles Jinright, MPO Chairman

-Date: June 11, 2015
+Date: January 20, 2022